 A Ukrainian folklorist and ethnographer, Vasyl Myloradovych (1846–1911) published Zamitky o Malorusskoy Demonolohii (Notes on Ukrainian Demonology) in 1899.
 Its English translation was released as part of our Ukrainian Scholar Library in 2021.

-A descendant of a noble family, he was born in Tokari village, Lubny county (now Lokhvytskyi district), Poltava province.
-After graduating from the Law Faculty at the Kharkiv University in 1869 he started his legal career, and for 15 years (1875–1890) worked as a Magistrate of Lubny county.
-Presiding over the cases of local residents gave him an opportunity to become familiar with their inner life, customs and the details of their everyday routines.
+A descendant of a noble family, he was born in the village of Tokari, Lubny county (now Lokhvytskyi district), Poltava province.
+After graduating from the Law Faculty at Kharkiv University in 1869 he started his legal career, and for 15 years (1875–1890) worked as a Magistrate of Lubny county.
+Presiding over cases of local residents gave him an opportunity to become familiar with their life.
+He became interested in their customs and the details of their everyday routines.